MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/03-Ex1-1-use-word-develop-communication-brief.md

+---
+lab:
+  title: 'Exercise 1, Task 1: Use Copilot in Word to develop a strategic communication
+    brief'
+  description: Boulder Innovations is developing a new internal communications platform
+    called AuroraHub.
+It’s designed to help large organizations streamline messaging, boost employee morale, measure engagement in real time, and enhance internal communication strategies across the company.
+  duration: 48 minutes
+  level: 100
+  islab: true
+---

 # Exercise 1, Task 1: Use Copilot in Word to develop a strategic communication brief
 ---
 Boulder Innovations is developing a new internal communications platform called AuroraHub.
 It’s designed to help large organizations streamline messaging, boost employee morale, measure engagement in real time, and enhance internal communication strategies across the company.